 Instructions

-- In a large bowl, mix together the unfed sourdough starter, water, all-purpose flour, dry milk powder, non-diastatic malt powder, butter, instant yeast, and salt.
+- In a large bowl, mix together the fed sourdough starter, water, all-purpose flour, instant dry milk, diastatic malt powder, softened butter, instant yeast, and kosher salt.

 - Knead by hand or mixer until dough is smooth, but slightly sticky.

 - Cover and allow to rise for 45-60 minutes.
-Toward the end of the rising time, preheat "convection" oven to 425 degrees.
+Toward the end of the rising time, preheat oven (convection, if possible) to 425℉.

 - Turn the dough out onto a lightly greased work surface.
 Fold to gently deflate, then divide into 12 pieces.
 Roll each into an 18" rope.
 Shape each rope into a pretzel, pinching the ends into the dough to seal.

 - Add water to a large pot.
-Dissolve the non-diastatic malt powder and baking soda into the water and bring to a light boil.
+Dissolve the diastatic malt powder and baking soda into the water and bring to a light boil.
+(If you don't have the malt powder, you may use brown sugar in it's place.)

 - Remove with a wire strainer and place on a baking sheet covered with parchment paper.
 Sprinkle with sea salt.
 Repeat process until all of the pretzels have been boiled.